moby/moby/docs/sources/installation/mac.md

 If you run a container with an exposed port,

-    $ docker run --rm -i -t -p 80:80 apache
+    $ docker run --rm -i -t -p 80:80 nginx

-then you should be able to access that Apache server using the IP address reported by:
+then you should be able to access that Nginx server using the IP address reported by:

     $ boot2docker ssh ip addr show dev eth1